sahil11129/Projects/WatsonX/Summarization using Watsonx.ai.md

 Watsonx.ai is an integral component of the IBM WatsonX platform, which seamlessly integrates cutting-edge generative AI capabilities, harnessed from foundational models and traditional machine learning, into a dynamic studio encompassing the entire AI development lifecycle.
 With Watsonx.ai, you can train, validate, fine-tune, and deploy generative AI, foundational models, and machine learning capabilities.
 This streamlined approach allows you to construct AI applications in significantly less time and with reduced data requirements.

 Summarization is a valuable approach that enables us to cut through the noise and extract the essence of complex information.
 Whether dealing with lengthy emails, extensive documents, or dynamic chat interactions, the ability to generate concise summaries is a game-changer.
 This blog explores how Watsonx.ai takes summarization to the next level.
-Here we leverage the Watsonx.ai prompt lab and Watsonx.ai API within a Jupyter notebook to efficiently summarize the document.
+Here we leverage the Watsonx.ai API within a Jupyter Notebook to demonstrate two use-case as chat summarization and mail summarization.

 # Prerequisites